bosonweb/working-with-us/README.md

 ## Accessing the code repository

-We host our WordPress project's on our Bitbucket account.
+We host our WordPress repositories within our Bitbucket account.
 So, if you don't already have one you'll need to [create an account now](https://bitbucket.org/account/signup/).
 Once you've done that, send us your Bitbucket username and we'll grant you access to the relevant repository.

 ## Setting up the project